Alexander van Millingen: Life

 He was born in Constantinople the third son of Dr Julius Michael Millingen, court physician to the Sultan, and his wife Zafira Ralli.
 He was educated at the Protestant College on the island of Malta and then at Blair Lodge Academy at Polmont in central Scotland.
 He then took a general degree at the University of Edinburgh graduating with a BA in 1861 and an MA in 1862.
 He then studied divinity at New College, Edinburgh qualifying in 1866.
 He was then licensed by the Presbytery of the Free Church of Scotland at Dunkeld.

 Having a clear wanderlust he was ordained at the Scottish Church in Genoa in north Italy in 1868.
 He stayed one year before being translated to Pera on the outskirts of Constantinople.
 He was appointed Professor of English Literature at Robert's College in the city in 1878.

+He received the honorary degree Doctor of divinity (DD) from the University of St Andrews in March 1903.

 He died at Jervis Wood in Tunbridge Wells in Kent on 7 September 1915.